jsteinbeck/Squiddle.js/README.md

 Triggers an event so that all interested listeners get called and optionally receive the data supplied by the second parameter.

 If the first parameter (the event name) is ommited, "*" is assumed.
-Note: "*" will not call *all* listeners known to Squiddle but rather only the listeners explicitly subscribed to "*".
+Note: "*" will not call __all__ listeners known to Squiddle but rather only the listeners explicitly subscribed to the wildcard event.

 Parameter data can be anything you want the listeners to receive.